 - Jail staff and Guards

 - Commissary and food

 - The other inmates – what are they like?

 - Gang activity

 To search for driving histories, you will have to do a search for their driving history.

 Have you ever searched for criminal records?
 How hard was it?
-Was your search online or did you have to call the jail? was the information you recieved correct?
+Was your search online or did you have to call the jail?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal backgrounds and records, and your comments might help other people.

 Click here to comment

 The FBI has their list of the Ten Most Wanted Fugitives.
 In Hockley County,The Sheriff’s Department maintains their own list of the top most wanted criminals in the county.